Maryland Medical Marijuana Card

 - Obtain a current certification.

-- The renewal charge must be paid.
+- The renewal fee has to be paid.

 Frequently Asked Questions